BDC Hamburger Icon

 Branding

 As a business owner, you have to develop logos, slogans and other marketing materials that make your company stand out to consumers.
 Not all business owners are thrilled at the prospect of the more creative side of business ownership, not to mention the expenses.
-When you open a franchise, you get to use the company’s established branding.
+When you open a franchise, you get to use the company’s established branding, which makes it easier to build brand advocacy that spreads the word about your business.

 Low risk

 Worried that your new company won’t turn a profit?
-If your business has the logo and familiar layout, aesthetic and equipment of a widely recognized franchise, you should have significantly less trouble finding and retaining customers because they already know and trust the brand.
+If your business has the familiar logo, layout, aesthetic and equipment of a widely recognized franchise, you should have significantly less trouble finding and retaining loyal customers because they already know and trust the brand.
 And, of course, with more customers comes more revenue and, hopefully, profit.

 Extra management and marketing help

 In addition to its many storefronts, a franchise likely has a corporate office.
-This office houses employees who oversee marketing, management and training for all franchise locations, so when you need help on any of these fronts, you have built-in assistance.
+This office houses employees who oversee marketing, so you won’t need to hire a marketing expert.
+The corporate office also houses management and training for all franchise locations, so when you need help on any of these fronts, you have built-in assistance.

 Extra purchasing power

 The cost of new inventory and supplies is often lower for a franchise.
-A franchisor may have larger collective buying power than an individual business, which can result in cost savings when buying large quantities of equipment or other materials.
-The money saved by using that purchasing power is often passed on to franchisees.
+A franchisor may have larger collective buying power than an individual business does, which can result in cost savings when you’re buying large quantities of equipment or other materials.
+The money saved via that purchasing power is often passed on to franchisees.

 Max Freedman contributed to this article.